DesaiKavina/CMPE202-KnowYourPatterns-Quiz-Game/Journals/JOURNAL_KAVINA.md

 -> Researching about game development platforms

--> Exploring greenfoot (still pending)
+-> Exploring greenfoot

+-> Brainstorming for game ideas

--> Making the weekly scrum journal skeleton
+-> Made the project journal skeleton

 **What I plan to do next**

--> Exploring greenfoot
+-> Exploring ways to do JSON parsing in JAVA

--> Research about other options like Java Swing and applet
+-> Make sample JSON file for inventory of questions and answers

+-> Brainstorming ideas for UI mockups and making UI mockups

 **What blockers I have**